- This event has passed.

-Come celebrate the holidays with the swingingest Gypsy Jazz versions of Christmas favorites you’ve ever heard!
+Come celebrate the holidays with the swingingest Gypsy Jazz versions of Christmas favorites!
 These are not the same old tired versions of traditional Christmas songs but brand new, reworked arrangements.

 Jazz guitar virtuoso Doug Munro has an insatiable appetite for all things jazz.
 On his critically acclaimed CD, “A Very Gypsy Christmas” Doug demonstrates his long standing love affair with the music of Django Reinhardt and Stephane Grappelli.
 Doug has been presenting this annual holiday show to enthusiastic audiences since its 2011 release.